 The lead and coordinate agencies column provides additional information about what entities will potentially be involved in implementation.
 Lead coordinating agencies, which are bolded, are entities which are potential leaders for a specific strategy due to their work, staffing, funding, or other leadership in the community.
 During implementation, it is possible that another entity may emerge as a specific strategy leader.
 Coordinating agencies are those organizations that are anticipated to provide assistance to the lead agencies.
 They may collaborate, provide staff time or financial support, assist with volunteer implementation, or help promote implementation actions.
+It is important to note that while the following goals, objectives, and strategies give direction to City and community leaders, it's likely not all will be addressed during the effective period of this plan.

-The following six goals were identified for Land Use & Development:
+Six goals were identified for Land Use & Development: